 Boiler Gold Rush International (BGRi) is a customized orientation program specifically designed to meet incoming international undergraduate students' unique needs and concerns.
 BGRi takes place the week before Purdue's orientation program - Boiler Gold Rush (BGR).

-Last year, 365 students from 40 countries participated in BGRi.
-With much further development and effor to improve the program, BGRi is going to be even more awesome this year!
+Last year, 560 students from nearly 40 countries participated in BGRi.
+With further development and efforts to continue to improve this unique program, BGRi is going to be even more awesome this year!